Memorial Stadium (University of North Dakota)

 Memorial Stadium is the home of the University of North Dakota (UND) track and field teams.
 It is located on the campus of UND in Grand Forks, North Dakota.
-The stadium holds 10,000 people and opened in 1927.
+The stadium opened in 1927.
 Memorial Stadium was home of the UND football from 1927 until 2001.
 Today, the football team plays in the nearby Alerus Center; however, the team continues to utilize Memorial Stadium for team offices, training, and practices.

-In March of 2021, Memorial Stadium was demolished to make room for a new 25 million dollar building.
-The new building will house athletic offices as well as market rate apartments.
+In March 2021, the grandstands at Memorial Stadium, which seated 10,000 people, were demolished to make room for a new 25 million dollar building.
+The new building houses athletic offices and apartments.
+The athletic field is the only part of the old Memorial Stadium that remains today.